Arcadia-Science/arcadia-pycolor/docs/quickstart.md

 ### Referring to color palettes and gradients by name

-When `apc.mpl.setup` is called (see above), it registers all of the built-in color palettes and gradients with Matplotlib.
+After `apc.mpl.setup` is called (see above), it registers all of the built-in color palettes and gradients with Matplotlib.
 This means that you can refer to them by name in any Matplotlib or seaborn plot.
 For example, to use the "blues" gradient in a heatmap without having to type `apc.gradients.blues` or convert it to a Matplotlib colormap:

 ```python
 import matplotlib.pyplot as plt